Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 The most popular flavours are:

-• Muzzarella: this is Margherita (although in Argentina most times they have no basil but olives and oregano).
+• Mozzarella: this is Margherita (although in Argentina most times they have no basil but olives and oregano).

 • Jamon y morrones: mozzarella, ham and peppers.